lotus-NLS/Jaguar/readme.md

 ## Overview
 The Lotus framework facilitates interaction with the computer and the internet based on natural language instructions.
-For more information see the [Project management page](https://furtive-point-c71.notion.site/GPT-pyWrite-Lotus-7a44993ddb1b42edbba4d6275d7c9628?pvs=4), which also documents current objectives, tasks and notes relevant to development.
+For more information see the "Wiki" section on the [Project management page](https://furtive-point-c71.notion.site/GPT-pyWrite-Lotus-7a44993ddb1b42edbba4d6275d7c9628?pvs=4).

 <p align="center">
   <img src="documentation/logo.jpg" alt="Logo" width="200">